sridhareguram/sridhareguram.github.io/_pages/about.md

 <ul>
   <li>I'm a 21 y/o `CSE` undergrad student at GRIET, India</li>
   <li>I'm currently in my final year of pursuing a Bachelor of Technology in Computer Science and Engineering.</li>
-  <li> By day, you might find me studying machine learning, system design, and behavioural sciences</li>
+  <li> By day, you might find me studying machine learning, system design</li>
-  <li> By night, I love exploring different fields of study, reading case studies, or reading a book </li>
+  <li> By night, I love exploring different fields of study, reading case studies, or browsing internet </li>
   <li> I'm reaching out for the stars with my laptop and my trusted water bottle </li>
 </ul>